jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

               1_{k_1} & 2_{k_2} & ... & m_{k_i}
           \end{bmatrix}

-  In our example model parameter 216 from the SBTAB is or parameter number 1, parameter 217 from the SBTAB is paramter number 2, and successively.
+  In our example model parameter 216 from the SBTAB is or parameter number 1 of the work set, parameter 217 from the SBTAB is paramter number 2 of the work set, and successively.

   .. math::